 Cardiovascular Disease Kills One in Three People.

-What is it?
 It is an umbrella term which includes diseases of heart and blood vessels. the most common type of disease is caused by an obstruction in a blood vessel like an artery to a major organ, such as the heart or brain.
 The obstruction is usually caused by the gradual narrowing of the artery (like the furring of a water pipe) caused by fatty deposits in its lining. this process can occur over many years or decades until one day a fatty lump or plaque will become damaged causing blood platelets to stick to it, thus blocking the blood flow.
 The resulting restriction of blood and oxygen (ischaemia) results in death of a part of the heart muscle or brain (heart attack or a stroke).

 How can you reduce the risk of cardiovascular disease?
 There are many risk factors for cardiovascular disease, some of which are preventable.
 Sadly some risk factors are not preventable such as your gender or family medical history, but it makes sense that if you reduce the preventable factors, then your overall risk of developing problems will be reduced.